-iWorx systems, recorders and software have been used for recording ERGs in rodents and insects as noted in these Citations.
+iWorx systems, recorders and software have been used for recording ERGs in rodents and insects.

 Samuels, Ivy S., et al. “Exclusion of Aldose Reductase as a mediator of ERG deficits in a mouse model of diabetic eye disease.”
 Visual neuroscience 29.06 (2012): 267-274.